raghad-smth/Back-End-Env-Setup-Task-/README.md

   * Response: `"Hello World"`

 * Finally, pushed the project to **GitHub repository**.
-* P pushed the Postman collection in the repo here as well.
+* Pushed the Postman collection in the repo here as well.

 ---